 SNEVM is an acronym I created after treating tens of thousands of patients over a period of 38 years.
 I have practiced medicine in three continents of the world, Asia, Africa and North America.
 You can also call it new approach to holistic medicine or alternative medicine.

-Stress – First component of SNEVM
+1. Stress Management – First Step Of SNEVM

 You can learn about this amazing approach to stress management in my book, “Stress Cure Now.”